LevelMeUp/fellow-musers-minimal/content/posts/hiring/Hiring at startups.md

 4. **Grow your network**—It’ll be an easier sell if they know you (or know someone who knows you).
 5. **Love bomb—**Go the extra mile when trying to close a candidate:

+Clearbit version
+The five 'fs'#
+- Fit (talents and strengths match to opportunity and role)
+- Family support for joining company
+- Freedom to make decisions
+- Fortune and glory
+- Fun

 - Keep notes for potential A players about what might interest them and how to frame the offer
 - Think about the whole process from offer to to 100th day as a funnel.
 It’s your job to minimise drop off by prepping and going fasssst once you’ve made the decision
+- If senior hires, set up a chat with an investor, or a recent leaver

 - Go fast with an offer, and follow up on offers to get to signature.
 A delay is often what it seems
 - Try and push for quick start - ride the momentum.
 If not, check in every couple of weeks, send essays, books etc